 The sea change toward leaving these homeowners behind isn’t the answer.
 Folks in hard-hit areas need the resources to rebuild after a fire, just like any other homeowner.

-Fortunately, Kin California homeowners insurance protects your home on an open-perils basis (covers all risks except those explicitly excluded) for its replacement cost (you receive what it actually costs to rebuild your home from the ground up).
-Every policy also includes coverage for your belongings, other structures, loss of use, personal liability, and medical payments.
+Fortunately, California homeowners insurance can help protect your home.
+You want coverage for your primary residence that's written on an open-perils basis (covers all risks except those explicitly excluded) for its replacement cost (you receive what it costs to rebuild your home from the ground up).
+Most policies cover also your belongings, other structures, loss of use, personal liability, and medical payments.

 Most importantly, wildfire insurance is typically included.